zhaoyul/xauto/docs/html/_sources/functional.txt

     Backend:

         a) make sure that the photo management endpoint makes it possible to add photos even if user is not the event's owener
+        b) add endpoint that will return all data about the event including location and dates (in case it will be different than endopoint used in event management).

     Frontend: